 When Individual Circuits Would Have Been Correct

-If we only had a small number of EV chargers, for example, two units within the comfortable capacity of our system, individual circuits would have been the superior choice.
+If we only had a small number of EV chargers, for example, two units within the comfortable capacity of our available solar power system, individual circuits would have been the superior choice.
 With fewer chargers and adequate available power, dedicated circuits allow each unit to operate at its full potential without the constraints of shared power distribution.

 Likewise, if we had a dedicated solar sub-array used exclusively for EV charging, with no competition from household loads, individual circuits would again be the preferred design.
 The same applies to a grid-tied system with a large Powerwall and abundant solar production, where Self-Powered Mode benefits from the ability of individual circuits to capture short-duration high-surplus “spikes” without wiring bottlenecks.